-- Protecting the environment in the locations where we operate.
+- Environmental stewardship in the locations where we operate.

 We have a large and diverse extended supply chain and expect our suppliers to adhere to business principles consistent with our own.
 This includes the expectation that anyone providing security for our personnel, facilities and/or operations provides those services in a manner that respects human rights.

-We engage with stakeholders to build trust and to understand how our operations impact communities where we operate.
+We engage with stakeholders to build trust and to understand how our operations may impact communities in which we operate.
 This includes engaging with Indigenous communities in a way that is culturally sensitive and enhances the community’s economic capacity.
-We also maintain processes to enable the identification and remediation of adverse human rights impacts, including engaging in ongoing human rights due diligence and tracking how we address human rights.
+We also maintain processes to enable the identification and remediation of any adverse human rights impacts, including engaging in ongoing human rights due diligence and tracking how we address human rights.
 We continue to augment our targeted Compliance third-party due diligence process with additional human rights-focused elements.